tkmharris/tkmharris.github.io/index.md

 Between 2011 and 2015 I did my PhD in algebraic K-theory with [Dr. Bernhard K&ouml;ck](http://www.southampton.ac.uk/maths/about/staff/bk2.page) at the University of Southampton.
 My [thesis](/assets/files/thesis.pdf) was about Grayson's algebraic presentation of the higher algebraic K-groups.

-Outside of maths, I like running, hiking, swimming outdoors, and [reading books](/books/).
+For recreation, I like running, hiking, swimming outdoors, and [reading books](/books/).

 I post infrequently on [Twitter](https://twitter.com/Eschatom) and much more frequently on [Mastodon](https://mastodon.social/users/tomharris).
 I put pictures on [Instagram](https://www.instagram.com/tkmharris/) and interesting links on [Pinboard](https://pinboard.in/u:tkmharris).